My Obsession with Growing Dried Heirloom Beans

 Have you heard of Rancho Gordo?
 It’s a business in Napa, California that specializes in heirloom dried beans for home cooks and chefs.
 They also provide a wonderful, free guide for cooking dried beans (HERE) along with a bean growing book: The 50 Best Beans to Grow, Cook, and Save).

-That being said, after reading how The Butter Lab raved about Joshua McFadden’s perfect shell beans recipe, Adapted from his book Six Season: A New Way with Vegetables.
-I tried it for myself.
-It’s versatile and keeps things simple to honor the flavor of the produce.
+That being said, there’s one recipe that is on repeat in my kitchen.
+Joshua McFadden’s perfect shell beans recipe, adapted from his book Six Season: A New Way with Vegetables is fabulous!
+It’s versatile, and keeps things simple to honor the flavor of the beans.
 I’ve made this recipe using freshly shelled beans—-which are basically dried beans that aren’t actually “fully dried” but are plump and mature—and also with dried beans.
-I know “do beans need to be soaked overnight” is a debated topic, but I do it regardless for all my dried beans.

-What else do you need to go with your homegrown beans?
+Know what else you need to go with your homegrown beans?
 Your own homegrown garlic of course!
 I’ve got a full garlic grow guide for you to take your garden-to-table game up a notch!

-If I’ve convinced you to give growing heirloom dried beans a try, can we also talk about some REALLY simple herbs you can grow at home that will make your dried beans taste even better?
-Two of my favorites are bay leaves and rosemary, which flourish in our Mediterranean climate and are evergreen here!
-These two herbs also made my 5 Herbs to NOT Grow From Seed list that you can check out and then head to your favorite nursery to buy your very own.
+Another great garden-to-table idea to complement your dried beans would be homegrown herbs.
+Two of my favorites to pair with beans in the kitchen are bay leaves and rosemary, which flourish in our Mediterranean climate and are evergreen here!
+These two herbs also made my 5 Herbs to NOT Grow From Seed list because they are best purchased at a nursery.

 So, there ya go!
 Armed with how to select, grow, harvest and cook your own dried heirloom beans, what’s stopping you now?
 Have fun!